earthlab/hub-ops/docs/source/daily-operations/modify-remove-hub.rst

 Removing users from a hub
 -------------------------

 Removing users from a hub involves removing them from the whitelist and /or admin lists and also revoking their authentication token (if using GitHub authentication).
-This is because the whitelist only gets checked for a user that has not authenticated before.
-If the user already has a token, the processes bypasses the whitelist.
+This is because checking the whitelist is the last step in authentication, so if the user already has a token, the whitelist has no effect.

 To remove users from the whitelist, edit :code:`hub-configs/hubname.yaml` and remove their usernames from the auth whitelist.

 To revoke _all_ user tokens, you can go to the `Settings for the Earthlab GitHub organization <https://github.com/organizations/EarthLab/settings/applications>`_ and click `Revoke all user tokens`.
 This means that all users will need to re-authenticate (and will be checked through the whitelist).

-To revoke a single user token, you can probably do this via the API directly but we have not tried this yet.
+To revoke a single user token, you can probably do this via the GitHub API directly but we have not tried this yet.